Huasongl/AndroidStudyRecord/app/src/main/java/com/example/androidstudyrecord/criminalintent/readme.md

 ## Fragment implement

-- create a container layout for Fragment
+- create a container layout for Fragment ，It is MainActivity Layout.
 - create a Fragment class
 - create a ViewModel for store data class list
 - create support fragment manager in Activity that is transaction